BudhirajaChinmay/SIH2019-Transport_Problem/Server/ReadMe.md

 **Route:**

 It contains the index.js file that helps in routing in website.It uses express.route and get and post for routing.

+**Feedbacksql.js**

+The responses we get from feedback forms are for 3 different parameters ( Safety of Travel, Accuracy of our Prediction of Vacant Seats and Measure of Cleanliness of that mode of transportation ) for judging the convenience of travelling via that mode of transportation.
+These responses are stored in the MySQL database and the average response is calculated for each data entry and which is then used to rate that mode of transportation.